KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ### Nested lists

-Kdb+ does not have a data type representing multi-dimensional contiguous arrays.
+Kdb+ does not have a datatype representing multi-dimensional contiguous arrays.
 In PyQ, a multi-dimensional NumPy array becomes a nested list when passed to `q` functions or converted to `K` objects.
 For example,
 ```python
 >>> a = numpy.arange(12, dtype=float).reshape((2,2,3))
 >>> x = K(a)
 >>> x
 k('((0 1 2f;3 4 5f);(6 7 8f;9 10 11f))')
 ```
-Similarly, kdb+ nested lists of regular shape, become multi-dimensional NumPy arrays when passed to numpy.array:
+Similarly, kdb+ nested lists of regular shape, become multi-dimensional NumPy arrays when passed to `numpy.array()`:
 ```python
 >>> numpy.array(x)
 array([[[ 0., 1., 2.],